 Wine rated (2025 guide) 95/100

 Very clear and transparent, with aromas of blackcurrant, blueberry, pencil lead, mint, and violet.
-These aromas linger in a medium-bodied wine with ultra-fine tannins that linger on the palate.
+These aromas carry through to a medium-bodied wine with ultra-fine tannins that linger.
 What finesse and rare elegance!
-Crisp finish.
+Crisp on the finish.
 74% Cabernet Sauvignon and 26% Merlot.
 Best enjoyed after 2028.

 Terre de Vins